MicrosoftDocs/memdocs/windows-365/enterprise/app-overview.md

 ### .MSI

-MSI format installers are supported by both the Line of Business and Windows app (win32) options within Intune.
+Both the Line of Business and Windows app (win32) options within Intune support MSI format installers.
 The latter is more enhanced for app dependencies.

 ### MSIX